Introduction to Impact Bonds

 Ronald Abraham “Worked on Annual Status of Education Report, the first of its kind learning outcome survey in India and probably the world. “

 IDinsight is a global advisory, data analytics, and research organization that uses data and evidence to help leaders maximize their social impact.
-Its collaborations deploy a large analytical toolkit, including machine learning and randomized evaluations, to help clients design better policies, rigorously test what works, and use evidence to implement effectively at scale.
-IDinsight works with multiple set of actors from the social and business sector and works in all major sectors significantly health, education, agriculture, governance, digital ID, financial access, and sanitation.
+Its collaborations deploy an extensive analytical toolkit, including machine learning and randomized evaluations, to help clients design better policies, rigorously test what works, and use evidence to implement effectively at scale.
+IDinsight works with multiple actors from the social and business sectors and works in all major sectors, significantly health, education, agriculture, governance, digital ID, financial access, and sanitation.
 They have offices in Dakar, Lusaka, Manila, Nairobi, New Delhi, and San Francisco.
-IDinsight worked as an impact evaluator for the first Development Impact Bond implemented in the world.
+IDinsight worked as an impact evaluator for the first Development Impact Bond implemented globally.

 # Introduction to Impact Bonds

-Ronald’s credits experience at Pratham as a career-defining experience which prompted him to continue and structure a career within the development sector.
-With childlike enthusiasm, he recounts his experience of traveling to villages across India on projects serving less priviledged sections of the society, meeting people from all walks of life and interacting with multiple actors who enable social change and impact within the social ecosystem.
-Annual Status of Education Report, the first learning outcome survey in India, simplifies and provides a clear understanding of the status of numeracy and literacy of students in every single district in India every year.
+Ronald’s credits experience at Pratham as a career-defining experience prompted him to continue and structure a career within the development sector.
+With childlike enthusiasm, he recounts his experience of traveling to villages across India on projects serving less privileged sections of the society, meeting people from all walks of life, and interacting with multiple actors who enable social change and impact within the social ecosystem.
+Annual Status of Education Report, the first learning outcome survey in India, simplifies and provides a clear understanding of the status of numeracy and literacy in every single district in India every year.
 The report shares a startling insight on how India performed across various parameters in promoting education.
-While India scored well in setting up and access to schools for children, it did not do well in creating an ecosystem for children to either attend or learn at these schools.
-This evidence-based exercise laid down an empirical understanding of the nuances of policy analysis, setting the agenda, and research going forward for his entrepreneurship work.
-This specific implementation program laid down the foundation of work at IDinsight, which deals with the intersection of research and evidence-based work customized for various sets of implementers’ and practitioners within the impact sector.
+While India scored well in setting up and accessing schools for children, it did not do well in creating an ecosystem for children to either attend or learn at these schools.
+This evidence-based exercise laid down an empirical understanding of the nuances of policy analysis, setting the plan, and research going forward for his entrepreneurship work.
+This specific implementation program laid down the foundation of work at IDinsight, which deals with the intersection of research and evidence-based work customized for various implementers and practitioners within the impact sector.

 “Working with governments is a strong opportunity to create deep impact” Ronald Abraham